phoenixyyz/flipper-zero-animations/README.md

 * 🛠️ Some animations may require tuning in the meta file to work better.

-* 🚧 Work in progress.
+* 🚧 Everything here is a work in progress.